dtiourine/ai-art-generator/README.md

 - Add script/instructions for downloading model/data
 - Add requirements.txt file
 - Finish up READme (both this one and the one remember the one in /src)
+- To dependencies mention that a kaggle key is required to download dataset.
+Alternatively can download dataset at the website.
+Maybe put some sort of warning in setup_assets.py that there was an issue with downloading data from Kaggle (if there is one), and only model was installed

 ## 📦 Getting Started